Department:Department of Music and Performing Arts

 Hall, T., 2007.
 Vague relations?
 Bar groupings and notational image in the late music of Morton Feldman.
 Current Issues in Music, Canberra, forthcoming.

 Hall, T., 2014.
 Live digital notations for collaborative music performance.
 Part of the Live Coding and Collaboration symposium, University of Birmingham, 26 September 2014, University of Birmingham.
+Text available on Tom's website as a pdf; slides also available as a pdf.

 Hall, T., 2013.
 A Notational Tool for Sharing Electronic Music Performance.
 Part of Notation in Contemporary Music: Composition, Performance, Improvisation, 18–20 October 2013, Goldsmiths, University of London.